Part 1 of Historic Tours: Salado Creek Greenway North has historic venues worth noting

 Prince Karl of Solms-Braunfels

-German settlers: Salado Creek and the trail run through a section of San Antonio that was settled by Germans, who arrived by way of New Braunfels during the 1840s.
-Many of the settlers were part of the Prince Karl of Solms-Braunfels, Germany; there was a movement for Germany to colonize the Republic of Texas.
+German settlers: Salado Creek runs through a section of San Antonio that was settled by Germans, known as Deutschtexaners, who arrived by way of New Braunfels during the 1840s.
+Many of the settlers came over with Prince Carl of Solms-Braunfels, Germany as part of the Adelsverein (noble club) as an attempt to establish colonies in the Republic of Texas using land grants.
+They wanted to provide a new home for a surplus of the German proletariat.
 The prince founded New Braunfels, naming the settlement after Braunfels, located in the German state of Hesse.
-The New Braunfels settlement is traced westward that covers the north-central sector of San Antonio and other Texas Hill Country towns such as Spring Branch, Bulverde, Anhalt, and Bergheim.
+The New Braunfels settlement is traced westward that covers the north-central sector of San Antonio and other Texas Hill Country towns such as Spring Branch, Pieper (later Bulverde), Anhalt, Bergheim, Boerne, and Fredericksburg.

 Phil Hardberger Park: The trail runs through this park and connects a visitor's center with modern toilets—not the portable latrines that are prevalent at other trailheads.
 The park was originally named Voecker Park; however, the City Council voted 3 Dec 2009 to rename it as Phil Hardberger Park.
 The land was originally a dairy farm operated by Minnie and Max Voelcker; the property was purchased by the City of San Antonio in 2007.